mrcafune/WaterActionNewsReminder/README.md

 **Upcoming Changes**
 - Building install script to put in ~./water_notify
 - Attempting to research ways in which the user will not need to manually configure a cron job
+- Allow user to easily set fixed time intervals
+- Add like, a million more fun water facts